vamsi-bommu/DSA/recursion/recursion.md

 - Uses extra memory (stack space)
 - Slower due to function call overhead
 - Risk of stack overflow for deep recursion levels
-- Can be hard to debug sometimes
+- Hard to debug sometimes

 ---

-## Python Recursion Limit

 The default recursion depth in Python is **≈ 1000**.